composi/core/README.md

 ## onunmount

-This gets two arguments--`done` and the element it is on. `done` is a callback that you will need to call after you finish whatever you are doing.
+This gets two arguments--the element the hook is registered on and `done`, which is a callback that you will need to call after you finish whatever you are doing.
 Calling `done()` allows the unmount to continue.
 Failing to call it will prevent the element from being removed from the DOM.
 This can lead to serious problems when Composi tries to reconcile the DOM with the virtual DOM.

 #### Example